 No matter the theme, your website will run at lightning speeds.
 That’s because Shopify uses its own language, Liquid, to access template variables faster.
 Liquid, which is written in Ruby, makes it really easy to develop new templates without knowing the ins and outs of the backend.
 The syntax is also surprisingly simple to understand for non-technical users.

 While this unique template language makes DIY development easier, it makes customization much harder.
 Shopify has limited out-of-the-box functionality; therefore, complex product features will probably require custom development.
 But custom development isn’t easy.
 Since Liquid is specific to Shopify, 3rd-party developers are more expensive and in short supply.
 As a result, custom Shopify development can range from $100 to well over $200 per hour.
-Meaning, if you want a customized store, WooCommerce may save you money.
+But for that speed boost?
+It’s totally worth every penny.

 WooCommerce WordPress Development